SammyBrimberry/GoogleBigQuery_attritionClassification/reporting/instructions_reporting.md

 4. Distance From Home
 5. Marital Status
 6. Number of Companies worked
-These features will be what our report centers around.

-Our Attrition report will have a total of 7 figures.
+Our Attrition report will have a total of 7 figures and center around the features listed above.